EMS Academy Coordinator

 Monday - Friday

-The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, diverse Saint Paul youth ages 18-24.
+The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, minority, and women youth of Saint Paul youth between the ages of 18-24.

-Admitted participants earn an hourly wage during the training, which lasts 240-hours over 10-14 weeks.
-Recruitment is targeted to low-income youth of diverse ethnicity, linguistic ability, and women, with the goal of building an EMS workforce reflective of Saint Paul’s communities.
+Participants earn an hourly wage during the training, which lasts 240 hours over 10-14 weeks.
+Recruitment is targeted to youth of diverse ethnicity, linguistic ability, and cultural experience, with the goal of building an EMS workforce reflective of Saint Paul’s communities.

-Upon completing the EMS Academy, graduates earn National EMT certification, 9 college credits through Inver Hills Community College, and valuable job competency training.
-To date, over 70 low-income, diverse young adults of Saint Paul have completed the EMS Academy.
+Upon completing the EMS Academy, graduates earn National EMT certification, 9 elective college credits through Inver Hills Community College, and job competency training.
+To date, over 100 low-income, diverse young adults of Saint Paul have completed the EMS Academy.